NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT

 \subsection{BMU}

-We begin with the BMU basis \cite{Buras:2000if} for which the complete ADMs at NLO in QCD have been calculated in \cite{Buras:2000if}.
-The BMU basis consists in full generality of $(5 + 3) = 8$ physical operators belonging to the five distinct sectors (VLL, SLL, LR, VRR, SRR).
+We begin with the BMU basis \cite{Buras:2000if} for which the complete ADMs at NLO in QCD have been calculated in \cite{Buras:2000if}\footnote{In the so-called SUSY basis this calculations has been performed in \cite{Ciuchini:1997bw}.} The BMU basis consists in full generality of $(5 + 3) = 8$ physical operators belonging to the five distinct sectors (VLL, SLL, LR, VRR, SRR).
 However, SLL and SRR operators, violating hypercharge conservation are not allowed within the SMEFT at dimension-six level and we will not consider them in what follows. {Adopting the \texttt{WCxf} convention \cite{Aebischer:2017ugx},} the remaining four operators are ($ij = sd, db, sb,cu)$\footnote{We use the ordering of flavours as in \cite{Aebischer:2020dsw} but different papers use different conventions, which has to be taken into account.}

 which are built exclusively out of colour-singlet currents $[\bar{d}^\alpha_i \ldots d^\alpha_j] [\bar{d}^\beta_i \ldots d^\beta_j]$, where $\alpha,\, \beta$ denote colour indices.
 This feature is very useful for calculations in DQCD \cite{Buras:2018lgu, Aebischer:2018rrz}, because their matrix elements in the large-$N_c$ limit can be obtained directly without using Fierz identities.